 Skip to content

-The media kit is a seller's inventory catalog — a curated collection of ad packages that buyer agents browse to discover available inventory.
+The media kit is a seller's inventory catalog --- a curated collection of ad packages that buyer agents browse to discover available inventory.
 The buyer agent includes a dedicated MediaKitClient for consuming seller media kits.
+This page documents the client's methods, parameters, data models, and error handling.

 Overview